An Interventionist Approach to Mediation Analysis

-In this section we formally introduce the interventionist theory of mediation introduced in \cite{robins10alternative} and greatly generalized herein.
-We do so by continuing with the Nicotine Example.
+In this section we formally introduce the interventionist theory of mediation first introduced in \citep{robins10alternative} and greatly generalized herein.
+We do so by continuing with the {nicotine example}.
 Recall that $N$ and $O$ were substantively meaningful variables and the goal was to use data from a smoking cessation trial to estimate $E[Y(n\!=\!0,o\!=\!1)]$, the incidence of MI through year 2 if all smokers were to change to nicotine-free cigarettes at one year.
-Consideration of this policy intervention was used by Pearl to motivate consideration of the $PDE$.
-However, given the public health importance of the policy question, one could instead focus directly on estimating the effect of the proposed substantive intervention given data on $(A,M,Y)$ without regard to whether it is equal to the $PDE$.
+As noted above, this policy intervention was used by Pearl to motivate consideration of the PDE.
+However, given the public health importance of the policy question, one could instead focus directly on estimating the effect of the proposed substantive intervention given data on $(A,M,Y)$ without regard to whether it is equal to the PDE.

 In fact, there are many situations where mediation analysis is applied, in which interventions on the putative mediator $M$ are not well-defined.
-Consequently, substantive researchers may not wish to make reference to the corresponding counterfactuals,\footnote{We regard the existence of interventions as necessary for counterfactuals to be well-defined, but \cite{pearl18does,pearl19on} and others may take a different view.} regardless of whether they may be formally constructed.
-For such researchers, the $PDE$ parameter may not be substantively meaningful.
-Fortunately, the interventionist theory described herein, in contrast to Pearl's approach, does not require reference to counterfactuals indexed by $m$, such as $Y(a,m)$. \footnote{The $CDE(m)$ and $PDE$ are defined in terms of such counterfactuals.}
+Consequently, substantive researchers may not wish to make reference to the corresponding counterfactuals,\footnote{We regard the existence of interventions as necessary for counterfactuals to be well-defined, but \citet{pearl18does,pearl19on} and others may take a different view.} regardless of whether they may be formally constructed.
+For such researchers, the PDE parameter may not be substantively meaningful.
+Fortunately, the interventionist theory described herein, in contrast to Pearl's approach, does not require reference to counterfactuals indexed by $m$, such as $Y(a,m)$. \footnote{The $CDE(m)$ and PDE are defined in terms of such counterfactuals.}

 As noted, the interventionist theory only requires that $N$, $O$, and interventions on them are substantively meaningful.
-This is a major advantage since it makes it straightforward to discuss with subject matter experts, e.g.~physicians, experiments that would shed light on causal pathways; this is a property not shared by the $PDE$.
+This is a major advantage since it makes it straightforward to discuss with subject matter experts, for example\st{,} physicians, experiments that would shed light on causal pathways; this is a property not shared by the PDE.